wlab2021/DSRNAFold/README.md

 ## Note

-### For other verification experiments, please see readme.md in the corresponding folder.
+1. For other verification experiments, please see readme.md in the corresponding folder.
-### All parameters are configured in JSON files located in the `util` directory.
-### The data, code and model will be made publicly available after the acceptance of the paper.